DonChong2000/TodayILearn/01.Productivity/Physiologic/Diet/Superfood.md

-ChatGPT:

-Give me 10 superfood, and state thier nutrients
+Prompt: Give me 10 superfood, and state thier nutrients

+Here is what ChatGPT saids:
+---
 Sure, here are 10 examples of superfoods and the nutrients they contain:

 1. Blueberries - Blueberries are high in antioxidants such as anthocyanins and flavonoids, which can help protect against cellular damage and inflammation.
 They are also a good source of vitamin C, vitamin K, and fiber.